youngsoul/pyimagesearch-covid19-image-classification/Readme.md

 The `confusion matrix` shows how the predictions are distributed across the possible set of categories.

-A perfect recall means that the model, with the limited dataset, would not generally predict someone without COVID-19, but they actually do.
+A perfect recall means that the model, albeit with the limited dataset, would not generally predict someone does not have COVID-19, when they actually do.

 However we can see that we have 3 samples where the model predicted the patient had COVID-19, but did not.

 This is the tradeoff that has to be balanced.
-Would we rather have the model error with a `False Negative`, and release an infected person into the general population.
-Or error with a `False Positive` where the model predicts the person does have COVID-19, quarantine them, and it turns out they do not have COVID-19.
+Would we rather have the model error with a `False Negative` (falsely state a patient does not have COVID but actually does), and release an infected person into the general population.
+Or error with a `False Positive` (falsely state a patient does have COVID when they do not) where the model predicts the person does have COVID-19, quarantine them, and it turns out they do not have COVID-19.

 One outcome can be catastrophic and the other is a serious inconvenience.